Dynatrace/backstage-plugin/README.md

 # Dynatrace Backstage Plugins

-_Observability and security insights at hand_ - The Dynatrace Backstage plugins allow you to fetch observability and security data from Dynatrace. to be displayed at components managed in the
+_Observability and security insights at hand_ - The Dynatrace Backstage plugins enables you to fetch observability and security data from Dynatrace to be displayed at software components managed in the [Backstage Software Catalog](https://backstage.io/docs/features/software-catalog/).
-[Backstage Software Catalog](https://backstage.io/docs/features/software-catalog/).
+The data is represented in tabular format with smart links to Dynatrace app for deeper analysis and root cause investigation in case of a related problem or security vulnerability.

-Kubernetes monitoring is supported by default.
-The support comes with a pre-configured query for Kubernetes deployments and a dedicated component for data representation.
+Kubernetes entities are supported by default.
+This means that the plugin comes with a pre-configured query for Kubernetes deployments and a dedicated component for data representation.

-The repository contains a complete Backstage installation at its root, with the individual plugins in the `plugins` directory.
+This repository contains a complete Backstage installation at its root, with the individual plugins in the `plugins` directory.
 Backstage is configured to include the plugins so you can start the app and see them in action.